feathersjs/feathers/docs/guides/basics/schemas.md

 In this chapter we will look at the generated schemas and resolvers and update them with the information we need for our chat application.

-## Types
+## Feathers schemas

 While schemas and resolvers can be used outside of a Feather application, you will usually encounter them in a Feathers context where they come in four kinds:

-- `data` schemas and resolvers handle the data from the `create`, `update` and `patch` service methods and can be used to add things like default or calculated values on the server
+- `data` schemas and resolvers handle the data from the `create`, `update` and `patch` service methods and can be used to add things like default or calculated values (like the created or updated at date) before saving to the database
-- `query` schemas and resolvers validate and convert the querystring and can also be used for additional limits (like only allowing a user to see their own data)
+- `query` schemas and resolvers validate and convert the query string and can also be used for additional limitations like only allowing a user to see their own data
 - `result` schemas and resolvers define the data that is being returned.
 This is also where associated data would be defined
 - `dispach` resolvers usually use the `result` schema to return a safe version of the data (e.g. hiding a users password) that can be sent to external clients